Martian Factbook 3224

 Humanity's Future Party

 Idealists and pan-humanists, interested in uniting humanity.
-The HFP have 2/30 senators and 61/467 councillors, making them the third major party in that body.
-They are traditional allies of the MLWP.
+The HFP have 4/50 senators and 61/467 councillors, making them the third major party in that body.
+They are traditional allies of the MLWP and form part of the governing coalition.

 Free Mars Party

 A conservative and traditionalist party, usually identified with wealthy landowners and the like.
-They have 3/30 Senators and 22/467 Councillors.
-The FMP is a traditional ally of the CDP, although it jumped ship over Douglas and helped bring down the CDP government.
-It has been in government with the CDP since 3210.
+They have 6/50 Senators and 28/467 Councillors.
+The FMP is a traditional ally of the CDP, although it jumped ship over Douglas and helped bring down the CDP government, and did so again after the Zubat affair.
+It has been in government with one coalition partner or another since 3210.

-They are led by Senator Philip Dermond (Q4), the Minister for Home Affairs.
+They are led by Senator Philip Dermond (Q4).

 Political Pressure Groups and Leaders